 Our own Tubex Collection & Recycling Programme – the first of its kind to be launched in the UK – has been developed to provide an effective solution to maximise the potential of our used tree shelters.

-Working in partnership with our distributors and their end-customers, the tubes are collected on site and placed into large Dumpy sacks.
+Working in partnership with our distributors and their end customers, the tubes are collected on-site and placed into large Dumpy sacks.
 The design of our tree shelters means they can be easily pulled apart and nest inside each other, which maximises the amount that can be collected in each sack – anything from 40 to 60kg.

-The bags are then collected and delivered to our Aberdare site, where they are sorted, checked and cleaned to remove any unwanted items – we even found a bird nest on one occasion, not to mention numerous bottles and cans and other rubbish (a reminder of what an ongoing environmental problem careless and anti-social littering is).
+The bags are then collected and delivered to our Aberdare site, where they are sorted, checked and cleaned to remove any unwanted items – we even found a birds nest on one occasion, not to mention numerous bottles and cans and other rubbish (a reminder of what an ongoing environmental problem careless and anti-social littering is).

 At Tubex we are fortunate to be part of Berry Global and therefore have access to state-of-the-art recycling facilities within our organisation.
 The collected tree shelters are compacted into bales weighing around 800kg and transferred to our sister recycling company.
 Maximising the weight of the bales is important for the recycling process itself, but it also means we can make the most of each delivery, with the bales capable of being stacked in two so that each lorry load is the equivalent of 48 pallets of material.